convox/docs/docs/application/environment.md

 In this example the `LOG_LEVEL` variable has a default value of `debug`, `DEFAULT_CLIENT` will be empty and the `MULTI_TENANT` variable must be defined using the CLI or Web console before the application will start.

-Environment variables defined at the service level will not be shared or visible to other services in the same app.
-You can have a variable with the same name in separate services with different declared values, but note that updating this variable after deployment will update the value in all services with that variable name.
+Environment variables defined at the service level will not be shared or visible to other Services in the same App.
+You can have a variable with the same name in separate Services with different declared values, but note that updating this variable after deployment will update the value in all Services with that variable name.

 ### Wildcard

-You can use the wildcard syntax to provide all available environment variables to a service:
+You can use the wildcard syntax to provide all available environment variables to a Service:

 ```yaml
 services: